stealth1234567/algorithms/README.md

 # Algorithms
-Implementations of common algorithms, e.g. Binary Search, Selection Sort, The Euclidean Algorithm, etc...
+Implementations of common algorithms in:

-Currently, algorithms are implemented in the following languages:
 - C#
 - Java
 - PHP